mattpe/wbma/docs/w1-first-app.md

-class: center, middle

 # WBMA, First App

-## 1/2019
+## 1/2020

 ---

-# Exercise 1: Setup your toolchain and a new React Native project
+## Exercise 1: Setup your toolchain and a new React Native project

 Study [Getting started and Learn the basics](https://facebook.github.io/react-native/docs/getting-started) from React Native documentation